railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Contacts.rst

 You see that Open ERP's CRM module isn't limited just to Customer relationships but is designed to generate all types of relations with a partner: such as suppliers, employees, customers, prospects.
 This book will describe just customer relationships.
-The other CRM functions are similar in use, so you shouldn't have problems with understanding those extra functions.
+The other CRM functions are similar to use, so you shouldn't have huge problems with understanding those functions.

 The following cases will be looked at for this chapter